Using jogscotland with children and young people

 Alternatively, you could opt for a more traditional, athletics-based route.
 Our parent organisation, scottishathletics, offers a series of progressive training courses which will enable you to coach children in a range of athletics disciplines, including running.
-For example, someone who takes an Athletics Coach qualification through scottishathletics can coach all age groups in almost all events.
-For more information on these options see the scottishathletics coaches page or contact Jim Goldie.
+For example, someone who takes an athletics coach qualification through scottishathletics can coach all age groups in almost all events.
+For more information on these options see the scottishathletics coaches page or contact scottishathletics coaching coordinator Alison Grey.

 Partner with your local athletics club